Loan Repayment Assistance Program

 2. Who will determine the award recipients?
 The LBF will manage the application and award process in its entirety.
 This will ensure uniformity for all law school alum applicants.
 The applicant’s personal identifying detail is redacted, and the subcommittee reviews only the eligible criteria.

 3. How much are awards?
-Award amounts vary but do not exceed $7,500 and provide a match up to 75% of an applicant’s eligible annual loan payments.
+Award amounts vary but do not exceed $5,000 and provide a match up to 75% of an applicant’s eligible annual loan payments.

 4. Who notifies applicants about decisions made on their applications?
 The LBF will notify all applicants directly and provide the necessary award paperwork.

-Administration of the grant
+Administration of the Grant

 2. How will funds be administered?
 Funds are disbursed on a quarterly basis starting at the beginning of the grant year, July 1, with subsequent quarterly payments based upon receipt of the required reporting confirming eligible loan payments.